 This article provides actionable solutions to help you eliminate dead stock efficiently.

-Strategies to prevent dead stock include regular inventory auditing, dynamic pricing, offering unsold merchandise as gifts, bundling products, and running targeted discount promotions.
+• Strategies to get rid of dead stock include dynamic pricing, offering unsold merchandise as gifts, bundling products, and running targeted discount promotions.

 Also known as obsolete or excess inventory, dead stock refers to products that a business has been unable to sell and, therefore, remain stored in a warehouse or stockroom.
 The term 'dead stock' is often used because these items can 'weigh down' a business much like a dead weight.
 They tie up capital, consume storage space, and potentially incur holding costs without generating any revenue in return.